jqnfxa/AvlTree/lib/googletest/docs/gmock_faq.md

 The problem is that in general, there is *no way* for a mock object to know how many arguments are passed to the variadic method, and what the arguments' types are.
-Only the *author of the base class* knows the protocol, and we cannot look into his or her head.
+Only the *author of the BaseImpl class* knows the protocol, and we cannot look into his or her head.

 Therefore, to mock such a function, the *user* must teach the mock object how to